The Bankrate promise

 12. Pay down your credit card debt

-Credit card APRs have increased slightly this year, with the average rate around 16.3 percent.
+Credit card APRs have soared this year, with the average rate around 19 percent.

 “Credit card debt is the most expensive debt most households have, so put some urgency behind the efforts to get these balances paid off,” McBride says.
-“Paying down a 16 percent credit card balance is a risk-free return of 16 percent — at a time when savings accounts and government bonds pay less than 1 percent.”
+“Paying down a 19 percent credit card balance is like earning a 19 percent return on your money – without taking any risk.”